History of the Jews and Judaism in the Land of Israel: Under Islamic rule (638–1099)

-Historical sources mentions the settlement of Arab tribes and the establishment of new settlements in the 7th century, although little archaeological records have been preserved.
-However some Arabian settlements like Khirbet Suwwwana, located on outskirts of Jerusalem provides archaeological records of Islamic nomadic settlement and sedentarization among local population.
-The establishment of new Arab settlements during 7th and 8th century was relatively rare.
+Historical sources mention the settlement of Arab tribes and the establishment of new settlements in the 7th century, although few archaeological records have been preserved.
+However some Arabian settlements like Khirbet Suwwwana, located on the outskirts of Jerusalem, provide archaeological records of Islamic nomadic settlement and sedentarization among the local population.
+The establishment of new Arab settlements during the 7th and 8th century was relatively rare.
 The religious transformation of the land is evident with large congregation style mosques built in cities like Tiberias, Jarash, Beth Shean, Jerusalem and possibly Cesarea.
-However the establishment of these mosques point to the influx of Muslim newcomers, rather than to conversion of Jews and Christians to Islam.
-The settlement map of the land changed dramatically between 6th and 11th century.
-The sixth century map revealed an urban and rural society at its height, while the 11th century map shows a society that was economically and physically stagnant veering toward total collapse.
+However, the establishment of these mosques points to the influx of Muslim newcomers, rather than to conversion of Jews and Christians to Islam.
+The settlement map of the land changed dramatically between the 6th and 11th centuries.
+The sixth century map reveals an urban and rural society at its height, while the 11th century map shows a society that was economically and physically stagnant veering toward total collapse.

 After the conquest, Jewish communities began to grow and flourish.
 Umar allowed and encouraged Jews to settle in Jerusalem.
-It was first time, after almost 500 years of oppressive Christian rule, that Jews were allowed to enter and worship freely in their holy city.
+It was the first time, after almost 500 years of oppressive Christian rule, that Jews were allowed to enter and worship freely in their holy city.
 Seventy Jewish families from Tiberias moved to Jerusalem in order to help strengthen the Jewish community there.
 But with the construction of the Dome of the Rock in 691 and the Al-Aqsa Mosque in 705, the Muslims established the Temple Mount as an Islamic holy site.
 The dome enshrined the Foundation Stone, the holiest site for Jews.
 Before Omar Abd al-Aziz died in 720, he banned the Jews from worshipping on the Temple Mount, a policy which remained in place for over the next 1,000 years of Islamic rule.
 In 717, new restrictions were imposed against non-Muslims that affected the Jews' status.
 As a result of the imposition of heavy taxes on agricultural land, many Jews were forced to migrate from rural areas to towns.
 Social and economic discrimination caused substantial Jewish emigration from Palestine.
 In addition, Muslim civil wars in the 8th and 9th centuries drove many non-Muslims out of the country, with no evidence of mass conversions except among Samaritans.
 By the end of the 11th century, the Jewish population of Palestine had declined substantially and lost some of its organizational and religious cohesiveness.